 - How do we handle feature interactions?
-Features are often known to interact [18] with each other.
-For example, when performance and resource constraints are also to be addressed across the lifecycle, it is conceivable that specializations that satisfy one requirement may interact in unforeseen ways with other kinds of specializations.
+Features are often known to interact [16] with each other.
 Naturally, any ad hoc process will not produce the correct results nor will it work across different domains. - How to efficiently annotate middleware source code for feature identification and management?
 There is not only a need to systematically design middleware ground-up but also a need to refactor contemporary middleware for feature pruning/augmentation.
-However refactoring can be a monumental task for middleware developers.
-This can only be achieved by devising efficient advanced annotations that identify middleware features, their dependencies and interactions, which can then be leveraged by tools like FORMS. - How to tackle fine-grained modularization? lack of fine granularity of modularization in their design make general-purpose middleware heavyweight solutions and a performance overhead.
-FORMS needs to tackle the fine-grained modularity by automatically annotating code and generating the middleware specialization directives.
-We intend to investigate such issues in our future work by further improving the FORMS tools based on the anomalies and discrepancies that FORMS can discover and by integrating contemporary tools like CIDE, AHEAD, and FOCUS [19] to support fine-grained feature composition.
+This can only be achieved by devising efficient advanced annotations that identify middleware features, their dependencies and interactions, which can then be leveraged by tools like FORM.